dxw/playbook/src/staff-handbook/claiming-expenses.md

 dxw will always pay expenses which are:

-* Necessary: We only expense things we need in order to be able to complete our work.
+* necessary: We only expense things we need in order to be able to complete our work
-* Proportionate: The total expense should be proportionate to the work at hand.
+* proportionate: The total expense should be proportionate to the work at hand.
 In general, we try to avoid spending lots of money.
-For example, unless you have a good reason, don’t get a cab to a meeting when you could get a train.
+For example, unless you have a good reason, don’t get a cab to a meeting when you could get a train

 Wherever possible, it’s best to check that expenses can be reclaimed before incurring them.